silnrsi/font-ramsina/documentation/source/design.md

 ---
-title: Idiqlat - Design
+title: EastSyriacMarcusNew - Design
 fontversion: 1.101
 ---

-The Idiqlat font supports the East Syriac style of the Syriac script.
+The EastSyriacMarcusNew font supports the East Syriac style of the Syriac script.
+The font was designed as a facsimile based on metal type cut in India from around 1920.

 This font was initially designed by Esho Marcus and named East Syriac Marcus.

 The Latin glyphs were imported from Crimson Pro.

-Two fonts from this typeface family is included in the *Idiqlat* release:
+One font from this typeface family is included in the *EastSyriacMarcusNew* release:

-* Idiqlat Regular
+* EastSyriacMarcusNew Regular
-* Idiqlat Light

-SIL Global is the creator of the Idiqlat fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the EastSyriacMarcusNew fonts, and is the owner of all proprietary rights therein.

-*Idiqlat* is a trademark of SIL Global.